Legal & Conveyancing

 Compliance basis

-Legal practitioners are accountable institutions under Item 3 of Schedule 1 to the Financial Intelligence Centre Act (FICA).
+Legal practitioners are listed as accountable institutions in Schedule 1 to the Financial Intelligence Centre Act (FICA).
 Admitted attorneys, notaries and conveyancers must apply customer due diligence under Sections 20A to 21H, keep records under Sections 22 to 23, report suspicious and cash threshold transactions to the Financial Intelligence Centre, and maintain a Risk Management and Compliance Programme (RMCP) tailored to the firm.

 The Legal Practice Act and the Legal Practice Council’s rules overlay additional obligations on trust-account activity — including the duty to keep proper records of all money received and paid on behalf of clients.
 Pairing a FICA customer due diligence check with a bank account verification (AVS) on the beneficiary account is a straightforward practical control on payout fraud before trust money leaves the firm.